iamshadmirza/TheNextBigWriter/css/How-do-i-use-absolute-position/How-do-i-use-absolute-position.md

-# How do i use absolute position in css
+# How do I use absolute position in CSS

- The absolute position is a powerful weapon in your design.
+ The **absolute** position is a powerful weapon in your design.
 It can literally place your elements anywhere you want.
 We can apply properties like  **top, right, bottom and left** over any element once the element has been made absolute.

 <img width="100%" src="https://res.cloudinary.com/dbbunxz2o/image/upload/v1597494563/Frame_1_vhzkbl.svg">

- We can directly push the element to any extreme side by specifying to **0**,
+ We can directly push the element to any extreme side by specifying that direction  to **0**,
 For example **top: 0;** will push the element to the top of the page.
 We can also use normal units like pixels which will move away from the extreme side to the given units,
 For example **top: 50px;** will move away the element 50 pixels away from the top.